 - A. District Level Implementation The Superintendent/Designee will oversee school implementation and compliance with this policy by: - 1.
-Providing assistance and support to schools with implementation of the policy and improving programming functions. - Ensuring schools are offered support services through various departments including Food/Nutrition Services, Health and Physical Education, and other appropriate Curriculum Supervisors/Specialists.
+Providing assistance and support to schools with implementation of the policy and improving programming functions. - 2.
+Ensuring schools are offered support services through various departments including Food/Nutrition Services, Health and Physical Education, and other appropriate Curriculum Supervisors/Specialists.
 They will collaborate with the School Health/Wellness Council to periodically review this policy and its administrative regulations. - 3.
 Establishing a process to gather regular reporting and feedback from individual schools, community partners, students, and parents on the implementation of the policy. - 4.
 Conducting periodic evaluations and report on system wide and individual schools' compliance with the policy. - 5.
-TCPS will have representation, to the extent possible, on various community committees and/or organizations that have efforts and initiatives to promote and foster healthy habits and lifestyles for staff, students, and the community at large. - B. School Level Implementation
+TCPS will have representation, to the extent possible, on various community committees and/or organizations that have efforts and initiatives to promote and foster healthy habits and lifestyles for staff, students, and the community at large.

+B. School Level Implementation

 - 1. Each school principal will ensure that a School Wellness Team is formed annually to spearhead health and wellness initiatives at the school that are in compliance with this policy.
 The principal will establish a system to annually identify School Wellness Team members which may include parents/guardians, teachers, school nurses/assistants, school administrators, and community health or wellness partners. - 2.
 Each school principal will annually designate a school employee to serve as the School Wellness Champion who will: - a.
 Lead and coordinate the school's efforts to increase healthy eating and physical activity for students and staff. - b.
 Serve as the liaison for their school to the Health/Wellness Council - c.
 Establish and lead a School Wellness Team that develops goals, strategies, and initiatives for student and staff health, wellness, and physical activity during the school year. - d.
-Each school principal will provide annual updates to the Superintendent/Designee regarding the school's health and wellness initiatives and the school's implementation of this policy. - C. Family/Community Collaboration - 1.
-Parents and members of the community may serve on the TCPS Health Council and/or its subcommittees. - 2.
+Each school principal will provide annual updates to the Superintendent/Designee regarding the school's health and wellness initiatives and the school's implementation of this policy.

+C. Family/Community Collaboration

+- 1. Parents and members of the community may serve on the TCPS Health Council and/or its subcommittees. - 2.
 Parents and members of the community may serve on school level wellness teams. - 3.
-Parents will receive educational resources and encouragement to help their children develop healthy lifestyles through good nutrition, physical activity, mental health, and health education.
+Parents will receive educational resources and encouragement to help their children develop healthy lifestyles through good nutrition, physical activity, mental health, and health education. - 4.
+This regulation and associated policy will be available on the TCPS website, along with other appropriate resources for wellness initiatives and information.